Bangladesh deploys army across the country in the run-up to polls in January.

 Separately, a home ministry statement on Sunday said the army was called in to aid the civil administration, and “to avert any unwarranted situation on the eve of coming general election”.

+The opposition alliance wants the removal of two election commissioners who it accuses of bias towards Zia.
 Under Bangladesh’s constitution, election officials cannot be sacked, but must resign or go on leave.